Oskar Blues Brewery

-Oskar Blues Brewery is a craft brewery with locations in Longmont, Colorado and Brevard, North Carolina.
+Oskar Blues Brewery is a beverage manufacturer with locations in Longmont, Colorado and Brevard, North Carolina.
 The company began as a brewpub in Lyons, Colorado in 1997 and began brewing beer in the basement in 1999.
 In 2002, they became one of the first to put their own craft beer in cans.
 In 2012, they began marketing some of their craft beer in resealable aluminum containers, and in 2012, they expanded and established another brewery in Brevard, North Carolina.